By Jody McCutcheon

 - Use EMF metres to measure, mark and avoid hotspots

-- Whenever possible, limit your exposure: use a headset or speaker mode while talking on a cellphone.
+- Whenever possible, limit your exposure: use an anti-radiation headset or speaker mode while talking on a cellphone.

 - Refuse to use 5G phones and devices.
 Full stop.
 And discourage those you know from doing so.